Catherine Clinton: Career

 She serves on the scholarly advisory board of both Ford's Theatre and the Lincoln Cottage, as well as the following journals: Civil War Times and CIVIL WAR HISTORY.

 She has been an advisor on several documentaries, including Brother, Outsider: The life of Bayard Rustin and Rebel: Loreta Velasquez, Civil War Soldier and Spy (about Loreta Janeta Velásquez), as well as Steven Spielberg's Lincoln (2011).

 Personal life

 Clinton currently lives in San Antonio, Texas.
-She has two sons, Drew Colbert (born 1984 in Boston, MA) and Ned Colbert (born 1989 in Boston, MA).
-Drew currently holds the position of Senior Congressional Affairs Specialist at the Federal Housing Finance Agency.
-Ned holds the position of Communication Coordinator at NAESP.
-Both sons are located in Washington, D.C.